August Offshore News • Great Summer Fishing Continues Around Long Islands Bays, Beaches, Boats and Beyond • More Fish Facts

 Click here for: Atlantic Bigeye, Albacore, Yellowfin and Skipjack Tuna Recreational Minimum Sizes

-Follow the trends with: warmer water temperatures
+Follow the trends with: Sea temperatures

 Our local wrecks and reefs have been teaming with keeper sea bass and porgy.
 The Shinnecock Reef has had plenty of keeper sea bass as well as porgy and triggerfish.
-The Shinnecock Canal has also been producing plenty of keeper porgy and triggerfish with also plenty of large blowfish in the mix.
+The Shinnecock canal has also been producing plenty of keeper porgy and triggerfish with also plenty of large blowfish in the mix.
 All of these fish can be caught with a simple hi-lo rig with bait such as clam or squid.
 Porgy can predominantly be found along the North Shore at places like Wildwood State Park, cedar beach and stony brook harbor.

 Striped Bass On the north shore tons of bass have been caught at the middle grounds light house on bucktails and swim shads.
 Places like light houses are extremely good for bass fishing because they provide much needed structure for bass and also bait fish will use them for cover.
 Most bass caught have been slot sized and over.
 Anglers have also done well on bait such as bunker and clam chumming.